Belt and Road Studies Network holds plenary meeting in Beijing

 Leading officials of the Publicity Department of the Communist Party of China Central Committee and Xinhua News Agency attended and addressed the meeting.

-The BRSN, co-initiated by Xinhua Institute, the think tank of Xinhua News Agency, and 15 other think tanks, was inaugurated in April 2019.
+The BRSN, co-initiated by Xinhua Institute, the think tank of Xinhua News Agency, together with 15 other think tanks, was inaugurated in April 2019.

+This photo taken on Oct.
+17, 2023 shows the parallel session on Belt and Road Exchanges and Mutual Learning among Civilizations during a plenary meeting of the Belt and Road Studies Network (BRSN) in Beijing, capital of China.
+(Xinhua/Zhang Chenlin)

+This photo taken on Oct.
+17, 2023 shows the parallel session on Promoting High-quality Belt and Road Cooperation during a plenary meeting of the Belt and Road Studies Network (BRSN) in Beijing, capital of China.
+(Xinhua/Zhang Chenlin)

 Photos